jojo-Hub/nGcontrol/README.md

 So far, the following USB dongles are supported:
   - Huawei 3372h

-Hint: It is much easier to use dongles with highLink capabilitiy (i.e. they emulate a LAN interface and appeare as eth* on the router). nGcontrol uses these kind of dongles.
-For the huawei sticks to be accessible, you need to inserd a SIM card.
+Hint: It is much easier to use dongles with highLink capabilitiy (i.e. they emulate an ethernet interface and appeare as eth* on the router). nGcontrol uses these kind of dongles.
+For the huawei sticks to be accessible, you need to insert a SIM card.
 For testing, you may also use a deactivated one.
 It is recommended to deactivate the PIN, otherwise an API function must enter the pin after every dongle's reboot (which is not implemented yet).

 Prerequisites: